-Whole-person assessment of Applicant's clearance eligibility requires consideration of whether his history of tax filing failures is fully compatible with minimum standards for holding a security clearance.
-While Applicant is entitled to credit for his work in the defense industry, his efforts are not enough at this time to overcome his repeated failures or inability to timely file his federal and state income tax returns.
+Whole-person assessment of Applicant's clearance eligibility requires consideration of whether his history of tax filing failures, accumulated delinquent tax and other debts accounts, and multiple criminal charges and convictions are fully compatible with minimum standards for holding a security clearance.
+While Applicant is entitled to credit for his work in the defense industry, his efforts are not enough at this time to overcome his repeated failures or inability to timely file his federal and state income tax returns, address his tax and consumer debts in a timely way, and avoid his multiple instances of traffic violations.
 Overall trustworthiness, reliability, and good judgment have not been established.

-Based on a consideration of all of the facts and circumstances considered in this case, it is too soon to make safe predictions that Applicant will be able to undertake documented good-faith efforts to mitigate the Government's financial concerns within the foreseeable future.
+Based on a consideration of all of the facts and circumstances considered in this case, it is too soon to make safe predictions that Applicant will be able to undertake documented good-faith efforts to mitigate the Government's financial and criminal conduct concerns within the foreseeable future.
 More time is needed for him to establish the requisite levels of stability with his finances to establish his overall eligibility for holding a security clearance.

 I have carefully applied the law, as set forth in Department of Navy v.
 Egan, 484 U.S. 518 (1988), Exec.
 Or.
 10865, the Directive, and the AGs, to the facts and circumstances in the context of the whole person.
-I conclude financial considerations security concerns are not mitigated.
+I conclude financial considerations and criminal conduct security concerns are not mitigated.
 Eligibility for access to classified information is denied.